-Years 2, 4, 5 and 6 are currently taught by Broughton Music Academy.
+Years 2, 4, 5 and 6 are currently taught by Broughton Music Academy (apart from Autumn 2, when Year 5 go to Broughton High School for Musical Tuitiona and Year 1 are taught by BMA).
 Tuition rotates between samba, recorders and glockenspiels.
 All the intertwined musical elements are taught through this.
-Years 1 and 3 are taught by the teacher using the Charanga Music Scheme and also the Sing Together programme.
-More details of music provision at Barton St Lawrence can be found by viewing the files at the bottom of the page (including coverage specifically for the Year 2020 - 2021 as this changed due to Covid).
+Years 1 and 3 are taught by the class teacher using the Charanga Music Scheme and also the Sing Together programme.
+More details of music provision at Barton St Lawrence can be found by viewing the files at the bottom of the page.

 EXTRA CURRICULAR ACTIVITIES